Posts

 The primary variation is across federal, state-level, and even county regulations.
 To illustrate, let’s consider the Resource Conservation and Recovery Act (RCRA) designed for environmentally sound management of hazardous and non-hazardous waste.
 The federal and state reporting requirements under RCRA often differ, and the same holds for EPCRA Tier II reporting.

 Managing is the second step.
 Adam rightly mentions, “In manufacturing you have to know what everyone is covered by on the environmental regs, clean air, RCRA, and then in manufacturing, what usually trips people up and leads to these violations are there’s so many if then triggers.
-You know, if you have a spill, what do you?” demonstrating the depth of work this domain requires.
+You know, if you have a spill, what do you do?” demonstrating the depth of work this domain requires.

 When focusing on EPCRA Tier II reporting, Grace further advises, “Check the SERC website for more information on the submittal procedure and use the Encamp website for tips on navigating the portals.”